-Because it is a privately developed product, AIPs are not required to offer the apiculture pilot program.
-Accordingly, each AIP must determine whether they will offer the apiculture pilot program.
-AIPs that elect to offer the apiculture pilot program must offer it to all eligible producers in the pilot area, and must administer the program according to the Rainfall and Vegetation plans of insurance, apiculture crop provisions, and the procedures in this handbook.
+Because it is a privately developed product, AIPs are not required to offer the apiculture or the annual forage programs.
+Accordingly, each AIP must determine whether they will offer the apiculture or the annual forage program.
+AIPs that elect to offer the apiculture or the annual forage program must offer it to all eligible producers and must administer the program according to the Rainfall and Vegetation plans of insurance, apiculture or annual forage crop provisions, and the procedures in this handbook.

-Because it is a RMA developed product, AIPs are required to offer the pasture, rangeland, forage pilot program to all eligible producers in the pilot area, and must administer the program according to the Rainfall and Vegetation plans of insurance, pasture, rangeland, forage crop provisions, and the procedures in this handbook.
+Because it is a RMA developed product, AIPs are required to offer the pasture, rangeland, forage program to all eligible producers and must administer the program according to the Rainfall and Vegetation plans of insurance, pasture, rangeland, forage crop provisions, and the procedures in this handbook.